Transnational Repression

 August 1999: William Wang, an aircraft design engineer, went to Beijing for the third time to appeal against the CCP’s persecution of Falun Gong with several other practitioners.
 A couple of days later, they were reported and then abducted by officers from Beijing’s Fengtai District Police Department.
 They were handcuffed all the way back to their hometown.

 Mr. Wang said that even after he came to Canada, he could still feel the pressure of the persecution.
 Shortly after arriving in Canada, the CCP police called and threatened Mr. Wang’s father.
-They said Mr. Wang would lose his job and have no career if he ever returned to China if he continued to practice Falun Gong in Canada.
-This tactic of pressuring is common and widespread form of reprisal faced by Falun Gong practitioners across the world.
+They said Mr. Wang would lose his job and have no career if he ever returned to China or if he continued to practice Falun Gong in Canada.
+This tactic of pressuring is a common and widespread form of reprisal faced by Falun Gong practitioners across the world.

 Beijing’s influence in Australia is not unprecedented.
 For years, scholars and lawmakers have issued warnings about growing CCP presence in the region.
 In correlation, the Chinese regime’s attempts to oppress the Falun Gong community in Australia are also increasingly bold.